 - Why have you chosen to invest client money the way you do?

-- Do you have a research department who selects your model portfolios?
+- Do you have a research department that selects your model portfolios?

 - How will you determine my tolerance for risk?